Educating Refugee Children in Urban Communities

 1. School Supplies & Fee Support

-We provide school kits—uniforms, stationery, backpacks—and cover part or full tuition for refugee children in Kitengela, allowing them to enroll and stay in school.
+We provide school kits, uniforms, stationery, and cover part or full tuition for refugee children in Kitengela, allowing them to enroll and stay in school.
+See how your support is sending children to school.

 2. After-School Tutoring & Language Support